Raybeam/lumen-test-airflow/README.md

 In order to deploy your emails on these platforms, add the above variables as environmental variables in the the platform's provided interface.
 Below I'll show how to do this for astronomer and google cloud composer...

 ### Astronomer
-Enter in the environmental variables on the deployment page under "environmental variables"
+Enter in the environmental variables (smtp_host, smtp_starttls, stmp_ssl, stmp_user, smtp_password, smtp_port, smtp_mail_from) on the deployment page under "environmental variables"
 ![Astronomer env variables](/imgs/Astronomer_Config.png?raw=true "Astronomer")
 ### Cloud Composer
-Enter in the environmental variables on the deployment page under "environmental variables"
+Enter in the environmental variables (smtp_host, smtp_starttls, stmp_ssl, stmp_user, smtp_password, smtp_port, smtp_mail_from) on the deployment page under "environmental variables", or you can also alternatively set it all in the airflow.cfg file in your gcp bucket
 ![Cloud Composer env variables](/imgs/Cloud_Composer_Config.png?raw=true "Cloud Composer")